AdrianoR85/Stock_Manager/README.md

    -  Thanks to the community for providing the underlying technologies that make this tool possible.
    -  Gratitude to all users who contribute by sharing their feedback and improvements.

+#  Updates

+- Check this repository regularly for updates and improvements.
+Contributions are welcome!